-4. Treaty of Waitangi Policy
+4. Te Tiriti o Waitangi Treaty of Waitangi Policy

-St John's School will honour the Treaty of Waitangi by valuing and reflecting New Zealand's bicultural heritage and by supporting the Diocesan commitment to a bicultural church in a multicultural society.
+St John's School will honour the Te Tiriti o Waitangi Treaty of Waitangi by valuing and reflecting New Zealand's bicultural heritage and by supporting the Diocesan commitment to a bicultural church in a multicultural society.